PharmEasy Blog

 In most cases, one might not experience any symptoms of dengue fever.
 However, high fever is the most common symptom of dengue.
 Other possible symptoms of dengue include:

-If you notice these symptoms, reach out to your healthcare provider immediately.
+If you notice these symptoms, reach out to your doctor immediately.
 Timely intervention can help you recover quickly.

 Home Remedies for Dengue